operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 ```

 Now we can check if the operator successfully worked.
 In the case of the memcached operator, it should have
-created a deployment called "example-memcached" with 3 replicas:
+created a deployment called "example-memcached" with 3 replicas.
+To check, we use the `WaitForDeployment` function, which
+is the same as `WaitForOperatorDeployment` with the exception that `WaitForOperatorDeployment` will skip waiting
+for the deployment if the test is run locally and the `--up-local` flag is set; the `WaitForDeployment` function always
+waits for the deployment:

 ```go
 // wait for example-memcached to reach 3 replicas